glocklueng/fuelgauge/README.md

 * SPI is not connected ***correctly***, so can only be emulated by using GPIO
 * CS is not connected, tied to low.
 * On chip charge pump is used
+* be careful with SWIM port, better leave 5V pin unconnected and use USB supply, one short-circuit will blow that tiny diode.